captain-camel/CTF-Writeups/TJCTF 2023/web/outdated/README.md

 This returned a long list of classes to look through.
 I ended up just `CMD+F`ing for `os` to try to find any classes of interest, and the only result was `os._wrap_close`.

-I tried googling this class since I had no idea was it was, but surprisingly I found absolutely zero information about it, so I'm still not sure what it really is.
-However I did find [one useful page](https://blog.p6.is/Python-SSTI-exploitable-classes/) detailing how it could be exploited.
+I tried googling this class since I had no idea was it was, but surprisingly I found absolutely zero information about it, so I'm still not sure what it really is. ~~However I did find [one useful page](https://blog.p6.is/Python-SSTI-exploitable-classes/) detailing how it could be exploited.~~ **Edit:** The website now seems to be down :(

 From that page: